thisrod/pyfield/README.md

 It would be nice to use the fielab idea, where subscripts in parentheses refer to coordinates and those in brackets refer to indices.
 In Python, however, we can't use slice syntax in function calls, so that wouldn't be practical.
 Users should refer to coordinates far more often than they refer to indices, so subscripts should be grid coordinates.
 There might be trouble ensuring that a grid actually contains points, but `[w-0.5*h, w+0.5*h]` will do that.

 The syntax for delta grids and low-rank grids can be as follows: `R[:, None]` is a rank 1 grid, but `R[:, pi]` is a delta grid.

+The bounds of a field extend by half a grid step past each point, forming a box of size shape*h.
+This is the only meaning of the grid step of a delta field.
+Extrapolation is allowed inside the bounds.
+A delta field is extrapolated as a constant, so that it can be resampled on a delta grid that is numerically close to its sampling plane.

+Idea: Field is an abstract superclass, with subclasses for different representations, such as a sampled field and its fourier coefficients.
+All of these record the bounds of the field, which, along with the grid of wavenumbers, allow the sampling grid to be reconstructed.